obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 It won't take too long!
 To get the code and check the dependencies required for running the code properly, please:

-1. download the source code from obspyDMT_ or copy this line to your shell:
+1. download the source code from obspyDMT_ or copy this line to your shell (change $HOME/obspyDMT to the desired directory):

 ::

     $ svn checkout https://svn.obspy.org/trunk/apps/obspyDMT $HOME/obspyDMT

 2. go to your obspyDMT directory and run the following commands:

 ::

     $ cd $HOME/obspyDMT
     $ ./obspyDMT.py --check

 ------------
 Option Types